Updated: Jun 6

-The World Health Organization (WHO)’s International Agency for Research on Cancer (IARC) states that consumption of processed meat is “carcinogenic to humans" (group 1 carcinogen).
+World Health Organization (WHO)’s International Agency for Research on Cancer (IARC) states that the consumption of processed meat is “carcinogenic to humans" (group 1 carcinogen).
 This statement is based on over 800 studies evaluated by 22 scientists from ten countries.
 Conclusions were primarily based on the evidence for colorectal cancer, but data also showed positive associations between processed meat consumption and stomach cancer.
-The report showed that each 50g of processed meat consumed per day (2 slices of bacon or 1 hot dog), increases colorectal cancer risk by 18%.
-This estimate is in relation to cancer deaths only, however it is also well known that besides increasing the risk of some cancers, processed meat intake can also increase risk of other chronic and potentially life threatening diseases such as coronary heart disease, stroke and type II diabetes.
-There has been a lot of mixed reporting of the IARC outcome with some claiming that overall individual risk from eating processed meat is only increased by 1%, however, any increase in risk can make a difference from a population perspective.
-Bowel cancer is the second most common cancer in both men and women in Australia. (https://www.cancer.org.au/cancer-information/types-of-cancer/bowel-cancer)
+The report showed that each 50g of processed meat consumed per day by an adult (2 slices of bacon or 1 hot dog), increases colorectal cancer risk by 18%.
+This estimate is in relation to cancer deaths only, however, it is also well known that besides increasing the risk of some cancers, processed meat intake can also increase the risk of other chronic and potentially life-threatening diseases such as coronary heart disease, stroke, and type II diabetes.
+There has been a lot of mixed reporting of the IARC outcome, with some claiming that overall individual risk from eating processed meat is only increased by 1%, however, any increase in risk can make a difference from a population perspective.
+Bowel Cancer is the second most common cancer in both men and women in Australia. (https://www.cancer.org.au/cancer-information/types-of-cancer/bowel-cancer)

-- The Australian Cancer Council recommends "avoiding ALL processed meats such as frankfurts, salami, bacon and ham".
+- The Australian Cancer Council recommends "avoiding ALL processed meats such as frankfurts, salami, bacon, and ham".

-- The Australian Dietary Guidelines for children recommend "limiting consumption of foods high in saturated fat, including pies, processed meats and commercial burgers, among other foods."
+- The Australian Dietary Guidelines for children recommend "limiting consumption of foods high in saturated fat, including pies, processed meats, and commercial burgers, among other foods."